bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Okay.
 So what you're saying is now like your proposal is sort of like, it's kind of still the same, but you're added the fact that now if you have CTV on it, right?
-I mean, you can make the vaults more usable and more realistic and sort of, you know, not make them so convoluted as they were before because of the ephemeral key issue.
+I mean, you can make the vaults more usable and more realistic and sort of, not make them so convoluted as they were before because of the ephemeral key issue.

 ## Fee issues on CTV

-Speaker 0: 00:13:12

 How are you resolving the fee issues on CTV?